 Women’s Leadership Programs

-The James Beard Foundation’s Women’s Leadership Programs, presented by Audi, are designed to support all women–including women-identifying and non-binary professionals–in the hospitality industry at all stages of their careers through scholarships, mentorships, training, specialized entrepreneurial education, and other offerings.
+The James Beard Foundation’s Women’s Leadership Programs are designed to support all women–including women-identifying and non-binary professionals–in the hospitality industry at all stages of their careers through scholarships, mentorships, training, specialized entrepreneurial education, and other offerings.

 We are committed to providing the tools, resources, and networks to the community to ensure that there are more women-owned businesses; more financial investment in women-owned businesses; and more women in leadership across the industry.
 For more work and stories click here.